bigfix/developer.bigfix.com/site/pages/rest-api/examples/create-dashvar.md

 Creates a new dashboard variable with the contents of `dashvar.xml`.
 Adds the variable to the specified dashboard ID if the ID already exists, otherwise creates a dashboard ID with the specified dashboard variable.

-* `dashboard ID` is the ID of the dashboard to which this variable belongs
+* `dashboard ID` is the ID of the dashboard to which this variable belongs.
-* `variable name` is the name of the variable to be created
+* `variable name` is the name of the variable to be created.

 # cURL
 ```